 Latta is also a member of the Subcommittee on Energy and Power and the Subcommittee on Environment and the Economy.
 Along with his committee positions, Congressman Latta is a Deputy Whip and Co-Chairs the Congressional Propane Caucus and the Rural Broadband Caucus.

-Since his arrival to Congress, Congressman Latta has advocated for the interests of the people of northwest and west central Ohio and economic prosperity for the country.
-His top priorities have included balancing the budget, reducing the national debt, and working towards commonsense government reforms.
-Congressman Latta’s legislative accomplishments include:
+Throughout his tenure, Congressman Latta has advocated for the interests of the people of Northwest and West Central Ohio through policies that further economic prosperity and job creation.
+His top priorities include balancing the budget, maintaining a strong national defense, and implementing commonsense government reforms.

-Congressman Latta and his wife Marcia reside in Bowling Green with their two daughters, Elizabeth and Maria.
+Congressman Latta is an avid sportsmen and lifelong resident of Northwest Ohio.
+He and his wife Marcia live in Bowling Green and they have two daughters, Elizabeth and Maria.